mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 12. Back on OpenShift, choose **YAML view** and replace the default YAML with what you copied in the previous step.
 Click **Create**
  ![images/2-setup/image29.png](images/2-setup/image29.png)
  A few minutes this should be complete.

-# TO DO FIX THIS - item 5
-Explain multiple pods will appear
+We have configured this so approximately 20 pods are instantiated.
+This is to ensure the AI program responds very quickly to changing images sent from your laptop.

 ### Install Minio, our lightweight Object Storage implementation